 finally submit a manuscript already darnit! (hypothetically), you can simply switch back to the

-master branch, perhaps fix up a few typos, and then send it to your editor.
+main branch, perhaps fix up a few typos, and then send it to your editor.
 All this without having to include a half-finished chapter that wasn't that interesting anyway.

 Anyway, let's say we did finish that chapter.
 That's nice and all, but now it would be nice if we wouldn't have to redo the small changes we performed earlier in the